thboss/Discord-Bot-5v5/README.md

 1. First you must have a bot instance to run this script on.
 Follow Discord's tutorial [here](https://discord.onl/2019/03/21/how-to-set-up-a-bot-application/) on how to set one up.
 Be sure to invite it to a server before launch the bot.

    * The required permissions is `administrator`.
+   * Enable the "server members intent" for your bot, as shown [here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).

 2. Setup and get an API token for the CS:GO League [web API](https://github.com/thboss/csgo-league-web) along with the host base URL.